 Form 941: Quarterly Federal Tax Return

+Submit this form with your quarterly federal income tax payments.
 If you withhold income tax, Social Security, and Medicare (FICA) payments from your employees’ paychecks, you should submit Form 941 (or Form 944 if the payments are small).
 You’ll report the total amounts withheld.
 It will also help you verify and pay the amount of FICA taxes for which your business is responsible (the total matches what you should withhold from employee checks, ultimately around 15.3% of wages paid).

 Form 944: Employer’s Annual Federal Tax Return

-Tax Form 944 fulfills the same purpose as Form 941 but is used less frequently.
-Only small businesses with an annual tax liability less than $1,000 are eligible to file this form; it’s a report of the total income and FICA taxes withheld and payable (employees’ and employer’s share) throughout the year and is for employers who are eligible to make one payment annually (versus four quarterly payments).
+This is one of the IRS’ payroll forms for employers with very small businesses.
+Only those with an annual tax liability of less than $1,000 can use it.
+It’s a report of the total income and FICA taxes withheld (employees’ and employer’s share) throughout the year.
+It also enables eligible employers to make one payment annually (versus four quarterly payments).

 Form 8027: Annual Information Return of Tip Income

 For purposes of this form, the IRS defines “large companies” as companies that have more than 10 employees working on a typical business day.
 The main purpose of this form is to report the total tip income received within the establishment and to calculate allocated tip amounts (a component of some restaurant payroll processes) that employers are responsible for paying tipped employees.

 Form WH-347: Certified Payroll

-Other Payroll-related Forms for Employers
+Other Forms for Payroll

 For instance, HR and payroll go hand in hand, meaning you can’t or shouldn’t process payroll without filing some key HR forms.
-Also, completing the proper contractor forms can save your company time and money.
+Also, completing the proper payroll forms for contractors can save your company time and money.

-Employer Contractor Forms
+1. Employer Contractor Forms

 Here’s a list of forms you need when paying contractors:

-Non-tax Payroll Forms
+3. Non-tax Payroll Forms

-There are numerous non-tax related payroll forms you can use to help manage your internal processes better.
+There are numerous non-tax-related payroll forms you can use to help manage your internal processes better.
 Since these are not regulated, you can create them on your own or download a free online payroll template.

 Here are three of the most common non-tax payroll forms you should consider using: